Giovanni (footballer, born 1987)

-Giovanni Aparecido Adriano dos Santos (born 5 February 1987), known as Giovanni, is a Brazilian footballer who plays as a goalkeeper for Novorizontino.
+Giovanni Aparecido Adriano dos Santos (born 5 February 1987), known as Giovanni, is a Brazilian footballer who last played as a goalkeeper for Novorizontino.

 Career

 Giovanni started in the youth ranks of Marília and became the first team's goalkeeper in 2008.
 He was lent to Ponte Preta in 2009, where he played in the Série B. In the following year he was lent again, this time to Grêmio Prudente in the Série A.

 In 2011 Giovanni was signed by Atlético Mineiro, where he at first served as backup for Renan Ribeiro, but eventually made it into the first squad.
 He was Atlético's first-choice goalkeeper in the 2012 Campeonato Mineiro, won by the club, but returned to the bench after the arrival of Victor later in the same year.

 On 29 June 2018, Giovanni terminated his contract with Atlético after over seven years at the club.

 After leaving Atlético, he signed with Guarani FC.